 Here are five reasons why dental implants are so popular.

-A dental implant design is to look, feel, and function like your natural teeth.
-In addition, implants give patients the confidence to smile, eat, and engage in social activities without worrying about how they look or if their dentures will fall out.
+A dental implant is designed to look, feel, and function like your natural teeth.
+In addition, implants give patients the confidence to smile, eat, and engage in social activities without worrying about their appearance or if their dentures will fall out.

 With proper care and maintenance, implants can last as long as conventional restorations or teeth, with predictable outcomes.